rackerlabs/support-how-to/content/how-to/cloud-servers/install-python-openstackclient-on-linux-and-mac-os/index.md

 #### Keychain password message

-If you're running the client on the Ubuntu&reg; operating system and it asks for a keychain password, run the client with the  `--no-cache` option, as shown in the following example:
+If you run the client on the Ubuntu&reg; operating system and it asks for a keychain password, run the client with the  `--no-cache` option, as shown in the following example:

     openstack --no-cache image-list

-To save some typing, set the environment variable `OS_NO_CACHE=1` as shown in the preceding configuration sample.
+Or you can set the environment variable `OS_NO_CACHE=1` as shown in the preceding configuration sample.

-### Viewing the command list
+### View the command list

 You can get a full list of commands by using the following command:

     openstack help

-**Note**: You won't be able to use every command listed.
-The `openstackclient` uses recent development versions of OpenStack&reg;, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.
+**Note**: You can't to use every command listed.
+The `openstackclient` uses recent development versions of OpenStack&reg;, so it includes support for some features that Rackspace has not implemented in the Rackspace Cloud.

 You can get more help for a subcommand by running the following command: